invoke-ai/invoke-training/docs/get-started/quick-start-cli.md

 ```

 ### 4. Monitor training
 Monitor the training process with Tensorboard by running `tensorboard --logdir output/` and visiting [localhost:6006](http://localhost:6006) in your browser.
-Here you can see generated images for fixed validation prompts throughout the training process.
+Here you can see generated validation images throughout the training process.

 ![Screenshot of the Tensorboard UI showing validation images.](../images/tensorboard_val_images_screenshot.png)
 *Validation images in the Tensorboard UI.*